pritam105/pritam105/README.md

 ## Hi there 👋

-# Pritam Anand Mane's GitHub Profile
+# I'm Pritam Anand Mane's

 Welcome to my GitHub!
 I am **Pritam**, a **Computer Science** graduate student at **Northeastern University**, Boston.
 My passion lies in backend development, **AWS system design**, and building scalable **machine learning** applications.
 I focus on using my experience in **backend systems**, **cloud infrastructure**, and **system design** to create robust and efficient solutions.